avaneev/lzav/README.md

 For a more comprehensive in-memory compression algorithms benchmark you may visit [lzbench](https://github.com/inikep/lzbench).

+P.S.
+Popular Zstd's benchmark was not included here, because it is not a pure LZ77, much harder to integrate, and has a much larger code size - a different league, close to zlib.

 ### Apple clang 12.0.0 64-bit, macOS 13.3.1, Apple M1, 3.5 GHz ###

 Silesia compression corpus